top of page

 26-27 May 2023

-The ashwath katte exhibition was held this time as a part of the IIHS annual city scripts festival.
-It is based on an on-going research project by the Everyday City Lab that looks at how people are able to generate and sustain small, public spaces or ashwath kattes in the city of Bangalore through worshipping the peepul tree.
-Based on a study of 100 kattes, it finds that while these are sacred spaces, they are also inclusive spaces for women, children and the elderly.
-Also, they provide both physical and mental well-being in the present-day post-pandemic scenario in our cities.
+An ashwath katte exhibition was held at the IIHS annual city scripts festival.
+Based on on-going research by the Everyday City Lab, it looked at how people are able to generate and sustain small, public spaces or ashwath kattes in the city of Bangalore through worshipping the peepul tree.
+It finds that while these are sacred spaces, they are also inclusive spaces for women, children and the elderly.

 Tree worship and urban spaces.png